• Skip to main content

 Ingredients you will need

 ** This post contains tips and instructions to achieve the best possible results.
-The photo above is a great guide for when you are in the supermarket, but for full ingredient quantities and methods, please scroll down to the detailed recipe card below!
+This photo is a great guide for when you are in the supermarket, but for full ingredient quantities and methods, please scroll down to the detailed recipe card below!

-• Sweet cookies – plain, sweet store-bought biscuits are best!
+• Sweet biscuits – plain, sweet store-bought biscuits are best!
 If you’re in Australia, I recommend using Arnott’s Marie or Arrowroot biscuits, or Digestives.
 In other areas like the US, Graham crackers or any other plain, sweet cookie will work.

 • Coconut – this recipe uses desiccated coconut for a finer texture.
 You could also use the larger, shredded coconut pieces if you prefer, but the texture of the base will turn out slightly different.